-- 1. Open the hood ( $\rightarrow$ Fig. 1-1). - 2.
-Grasp the bottle sledge on the handle and move it forwards ( $\rightarrow$ Fig. 56-1). - 3.
-Carefully withdraw the cannula ( $\rightarrow$ Fig. 56-2) L2 from the mounting medium bottle opening and place in the parking location ( $\rightarrow$ Fig. 56-3). - 4.
-Remove the empty mounting medium bottle ( $\rightarrow$ Fig. 56-4) and dispose of it in accordance with the laboratory specifications.
+- 1. Open the hood (\rightarrow Fig. 1-1). - 2.
+Grasp the bottle sledge on the handle and move it forwards (\rightarrow Fig. 56-1). - 3.
+Carefully withdraw the cannula (\rightarrow Fig. 56-2) L2 from the mounting medium bottle opening and place in the parking location (\rightarrow Fig. 56-3). - 4.
+Remove the empty mounting medium bottle (\rightarrow Fig. 56-4) and dispose of it in accordance with the laboratory specifications.

-5. Take a new mounting medium bottle ( $\rightarrow$ Fig. 57) out of the packaging and remove the black plastic cap ( $\rightarrow$ Fig. 57-1).
+5. Take a new mounting medium bottle (\rightarrow Fig. 57) out of the packaging and remove the black plastic cap (\rightarrow Fig. 57-1).

-Do not remove the white protective foil ( $\rightarrow$ Fig. 57-2).
+Do not remove the white protective foil (\rightarrow Fig. 57-2).
 It must remain on the bottle.

-- Insert the new mounting medium bottle (→ Fig. 58-1) into the L2 slot (→ Fig. 58-2) in the bottle sledge and make sure that the RFID chip attached to the bottle is seated in the notch of the slot (→ Fig. 58-3). - Take the cannula with the label 2 (→ Fig. 58-4) out of the parking location (→ Fig. 58-5) and carefully insert into the opening of the mounting medium bottle (→ Fig. 58-6) until it noticeably clicks into place (→ Fig. 58-7).
+- 6. Insert the new mounting medium bottle (\rightarrow Fig. 58-1) into the L2 slot (\rightarrow Fig. 58-2) in the bottle sledge and make sure that the RFID chip attached to the bottle is seated in the notch of the slot (\rightarrow Fig. 58-3). - 7.
+Take the cannula with the label $\underline{2}$ (\rightarrow Fig. 58-4) out of the parking location (\rightarrow Fig. 58-5) and carefully insert into the opening of the mounting medium bottle (\rightarrow Fig. 58-6) until it noticeably clicks into place (\rightarrow Fig. 58-7).
 In the course of this, the white protective membrane of the bottle is punctured.

-Before inserting the drain tube into the new mounting medium bottle, check the cannula for any dried mounting medium residue and, if necessary, moisten with a compatible solvent and clean with a lint-free cloth.
+Before inserting the drain tube into the new mounting medium bottle, check the cannula for any dried mounting medium residue and, if necessary, moisten with xylene and clean with a lint-free cloth.